mathismqn/godeez/README.md

 ## Features

-* Download playlists, albums, and artists' top tracks from Deezer
+* Download playlists, albums, artists' top tracks, and individual tracks from Deezer
 * Select audio quality: MP3 128kbps, MP3 320kbps (default), or FLAC (⚠️ non-premium accounts are limited to 128kbps)
 * Automatically adds metadata tags to downloaded files
 * Fetch and tag songs with BPM and musical key